Innovailable/calling-signaling/README.md

 * `answer` messages responding to a request
 * `event` messages from the server to the client

-The server initiates the communication with the following message:

-    // event
-    {
-      "type": "hello",
-      "id": own_user_id,
-      "server": "server name"
-    }

 Each `request` can have a `tid` field.
 If this field is present the server will send an answer which is of one of the following formats.